alexjosesilva/alexjosesilva/README.md

 ## Hi 👋

 <br/>
 My name is Alex Jose Silva, I'm a back-end developer and a passionate about science computacion.
 I love to learn, so I dedicate myself a lot to one to learn more about the Java language and learn all its frameworks.
-In addition, I think it is very important for software development that we learned about DevOps and Unit Tests.
+In addition, I think it is very important for software development that we learned about IA and Machine Learning.

 <br/>Degree in Analysis and Development of Systems.
 <br/>.👩‍🎓 Technical in developing Software